 Professionalism is a quality which all good entrepreneurs must possess.
-An entrepreneurs mannerisms and behavior with their employees and clientele goes a long way in developing the culture of the organization.
-Along with professionalism comes reliability and discipline.
+An entrepreneurs mannerisms and behavior with their employees and clientele goes a long way in and discipline.
 Self-discipline enables an entrepreneur to achieve their targets, be organized and set an example for everyone.
 Reliability results in trust and for most ventures, trust in the entrepreneur is what keeps the people in the organization motivated and willing to put in their best.
 Professionalism is one of the most important characteristics of an entrepreneur.